Alash (party): Etymology

 The word "Alash" means tribesman or relative in Turkic languages, but according to some sources, Alash may be used as a synonym to "Kazakh".
 Qadyrgali Jalaiyr - Kazakh chronicler and politician, often used Alash as the word to replace Kazakh.

 The party had plans to unite all Turkic peoples of Central Asia and create an independent state.
 For that they didn't want Kazakhs to be titular nation, so they decided to choose the word Alash, creating a new Turkic identity between nations.
 However, this plan didn't work out.
 Kazakh politician Mustafa Shokay commented the first congresses of Alash: "Congress became a symbolic scene to show our unity, by common goal to unite great Turkic peoples".

 History

 Formation and Existence of Party

-The Alash Party was founded in December 1917, with its creation announced in the weekly journal Qazaq.
+The Alash Party was founded in December 1917, with its creation announced in the weekly newspaper Qazaq.
 Alash won elections in most regions of Kazakhstan, de facto founding the Alash Autonomy.

 The party was founded by former members of the Constitutional Democratic Party, thus making the party one of the successors of the Constitutional Democrats.